32 Best Things to Do in Rome (for First-Time Visitors!)

 For a one-of-a-kind experience, make sure to visit the Orange Garden at sunset to see pink and orange hues lighting up the Roman sky.

-20. Make Pasta and Tiramisu at a Workshop (& Eat It!)
+19. Make Pasta and Tiramisu at a Workshop (& Devour It!)

-If you have ever wanted to try your hand at making authentic pasta from scratch with a local chef, then make sure to take part in the Pasta & Tiramisu Workshop with Dinner.
+If you have ever wanted to try your hand at making authentic pasta from scratch with a local chef, then make sure to take part in a Rome pasta and tiramisu cooking class.

-This cooking class in the heart of Rome will help you to uncover the secrets of making authentic homemade pasta and the famous Tiramisù dessert.
+This cooking class in Rome will help you uncover the secrets of making authentic homemade pasta and the famous dessert, tiramisù.

 First, you will start by making your own pasta from flour and eggs, choose your topping sauce: carbonara, cacio e pepe, alfredo, amatriciana, or more, and then move on to preparing Tiramisù from simple and fresh ingredients for a delicious dinner.